collinsmezie/Talent-Sync-Project/README.md

 ## API Base URL

-The base URL for all API endpoints is https://talentsync-api.onrender.com
+The base URL for all API endpoints is https://talentsync-api.onrender.com Send Requests from your favorite API clients like Postman and Thunderclient

 ## Standard Formats for Requests and Responses